Son of Senegal's ex-president charged with corruption

 Wade's lawyers have accused the new administration of a political witch hunt and claim they can lawfully account for all of his assets.

-(Reporting by Diadie Ba; Writing by David Lewis; Editing by Sandra Maler)
+(Reporting by Diadie Ba; Writing by David Lewis; Editing by Daniel Flynn)